Due to major building activity, some collections are unavailable. Please check your requests before visiting. Learn more.

-The National Library of Australia, in partnership with its generous sponsors and donors, offers researchers an opportunity to undertake a 12-week residency at the Library.
-Applicants may work in any field or discipline where the Library’s collections have appropriate depth and breadth to support the desired outcomes.
+The National Library of Australia Fellowships program offers researchers an opportunity to undertake a 12-week residency at the Library.
+Applicants may work in any field or discipline where the Library's collections have appropriate depth and breadth to support the desired outcomes.

 - promote discussion through research which informs and engages contemporary discourse.

 - enhance the national and international reputation of the National Library as an institution of major research significance.

 - actively promote the research experience and outcomes.

 What Fellowships are offered in 2024?

 Up to six funded Fellowships are available in the 2024 round.
 Three are for research on any subject, and three are for a particular fields of research.
 The funded Fellowships available are:

 - Three Fellowships on any subject, supported by the Stokes Family

 - Two Fellowships for research in Japan Studies, supported by the Harold S. Williams Trust.
 Harold S Williams donated his personal collection on Japan and the West to the Library in 1979 and his bequest has enabled the Library to support research using the Japanese language collections or other collections relating to Japan.